bentvelj/bentvelj/README.md

 Hello!
 My name is Jared Bentvelsen, and I'm currently working as a static analysis intern at Synopsys Inc.

-On the side, I'm learning Node.js and Express.
+On the side, I'm learning Node.js and the Express framework.